elenakrittik/GodotXML/README.md

 \* `XMLParser`, Godot's native, low-level XML parser that this addon works on top of, or, more specifically, `irrXML` (on which it is based), always assumes input to be trusted and valid, and therefore lacks both adequate error handling and adequate security measures.
-In case of error handling addon currently assumes that `XMLParser` does not have any bugs (which is false); in case of security we can't do anything unfortunately.
+In case of error handling addon currently implements a few workarounds that eliminate *known* godot bugs; in case of security we can't do anything unfortunately.
 Due to the above and our intention for this plugin to be usable in as much cases as possible, this addon will soon migrate to a custom, more modern XML library like Expat.

 Related issues on Godot's tracker:
 - https://github.com/godotengine/godot/issues/72517